anthraxx/diffoscope/debian/debbindiff.1.rst

 --version      show program's version number and exit --debug        display debug messages
 --html output  write HTML report to given file
+--css url      link to an extra CSS for the HTML report

 SEE ALSO
 ========